COS 225 - Introduction to Object-Oriented Programming and Design

 Larry Latour, Assoc.
 Prof., Dept. of Computer Science

 - Tel: 581-3523

 Email: Firstclass (Larry Latour) or email@example.com

-Course Outline:The course outline draws from the required text
+Course Outline:The course outline (not necessarily in the order covered) draws from the required text:

 - 1. Introduction to Object-Oriented Software Design and Data Abstraction, Chapters 0 and 1